check-spelling-sandbox/aws-sdk-unity-samples/SNS/readme.md

 1. Open the SNSExample unity scene
 2. Click "SNSExample" game object in "Hierarchy Pane".
-3. Add "Identity Pool Id","Android Platform Application Arn","iOS Platform Application Arn" and "Google Console Project Id" in "Inspector Pane".
+3. Add "Identity Pool ID","Android Platform Application Arn","iOS Platform Application Arn" and "Google Console Project Id" in "Inspector Pane".
 4. If your Cognito Identity Pool is in a region other than "us-east-1", change the "Cognito Identity Region" value in "Inspector Pane".
 5. If you are using a region other than "us-east-1" for SNS, you should change the "SNS Region" value as well.
 6. You will need google-play-services.jar & android-support-v4.jar to run this project.
 You can find the play services library in the location `<android-sdk>/extras/google/google_play_services/libproject/google-play-services_lib/`.
 Import this project to eclipse and export the jar .
 Make sure that you use the latest version of google play services.
 Copy these jar files to the Assets/Plugin/Android folder in the project.